sgumirov/mailspider/README.md

 The processing route has endpoints (ftp, http, email), plugins and output (now implemented via HTTP POST with 'application/octet-stream' content type).

-# Version status and important changes
+# Version status and important changes, see below some version-specific details

 - (AT: special chars) 1.11-pre: Added automation test for special chars in mail filter
 - Version 1.10: Multiple simultaneous email endpoints AT added.
 - Version 1.9: Lots number of small changes related to Plugins API, plugins pipeline and AT.
 Javadocs added.